schizivaJHB/day00/README.md

 # day00
-work done on day one of bootcamp
+work done on day zero of bootcamp